yaronf/I-D/STAR/draft-sheffer-acme-star.md

 # Protocol Flow

+For clarity, we describe how the proposed ACME extension can be used in a system that consists of an NDC, an ACME Client (the DNO) and an ACME Server.
+Only the latter part (ACME Client to ACME Server) is in scope of this document.

 The protocol flow can be split into two: a STAR interface, used by NDC and DNO to agree on the name delegation, and the extended ACME interface, used by DNO to obtain the short-term and automatically renewed certificate from the CA, which is eventually consumed by the NDC.
 The latter is also used to terminate the delegation, if so needed.

+Communication between
+the NDC and the DNO (the STAR interface) is out of scope of this document.
+It may take the form described in [[I-D.sheffer-saag-star-request]], some other online protocol, or may even be through manual generation of the CSR.

-The following subsections describe the preconditions ({{proto-preconditions}}), and the three main phases of the protocol:
+The following subsections describe the three main phases of the protocol:

-- Bootstrap: the NDC requests from the DNO the delegation of a specific name and in turn DNO asks an ACME CA to create the corresponding short-term and auto-renewed (STAR) certificate ({{proto-bootstrap}});
+- Bootstrap: the DNO asks an ACME CA to create a corresponding short-term and auto-renewed (STAR) certificate, possibly on a request from an NDC which is out of scope for this document;
 - Auto-renewal: the ACME CA periodically re-issues the short-term certificate and posts it to a public URL ({{proto-auto-renewal}});
 - Termination: the DNO (indirectly) stops name delegation by explicitly requesting the ACME CA to discontinue the automatic renewal of the certificate ({{proto-termination}}).